jamirian071498/VideoScanner/README.md

-# Word Finder for Youtube Videos (Google Chrome Extension)
+# Word Finder for Youtube™ Videos (Google Chrome Extension)
 Search through YouTube videos for keywords.

 ** ONLY FOR VIDEOS WITH CAPTIONS **